 - Survival to hospital discharge was higher for those who received bystander CPR than for those who did not (21.5 percent vs. 12.9 percent);

 - Bystander CPR alone was associated with 25,317 healthy life years saved; and

 - CPR paired with AED defibrillation was associated with 35,407 healthy life years saved.

-Researchers noted that women tended to have higher DALY values than men, as well as Caucasians compared to African Americans.
-Additionally, Hispanic race was associated with higher DALY compared with Caucasians.
+Researchers noted that women tended to have higher DALY values than men, as well as Caucasians, compared to African Americans.
+Additionally, the Hispanic race was associated with higher DALY compared with Caucasians.

 “Many cardiac arrests occur outside of the hospital, and our results show that bystander interventions reduce death and disability, underscoring the importance of bystander CPR and AED education, as well as national cardiac arrest surveillance,” said Ryan A. Coute, D.O., lead study author and Emergency Medicine resident at the University of Alabama at Birmingham.